About

 Bio

-During the off season I spend time working on projects in support of storm chasing like video and photo editing, website updates, and chase vehicle upgrades.
+During the off-season I spend time working on projects in support of storm chasing like video and photo editing, website updates, and chase vehicle upgrades.
 I also engineer software and electronics that will help me make better forecasts, make better chase execution decisions, and get better photos and videos.
 Read more about my chase vehicle and the technology I use»

 Why chase tornadoes?